 Thailand is one of the best known Southeast Asian destinations.
 Beautiful scenery, friendly people, good climate and reasonable cost of living.
 It has both big cities like Bangkok and unspoiled islands with beautiful beaches.
 Thailand is becoming more and more popular to spend your winter in an exotic environment.
 The travel to Thailand can be more expensive than a destination closer to home, but the cost of living in Thailand will more than makeup for that.
 This blog will answer some of your questions like:

-Do you need to speak the Thai language?
+- 4 Do I need to speak the Thai language?

 – The north of Thailand